img 8813

 • A trustee contributes to the development program of the school, including financial support and active involvement in annual and capital giving.

-• Each trustee, as well as the treasurer and finance committee, has ficuciary responsiblity to the school for sound financial management.
+• Each trustee, as well as the treasurer and finance committee, has fiduciary responsiblity to the school for sound financial management.

 Principles of Good Practice for Member Schools,